The Health Benefits Of Chia Seeds Explained

 2. Chia Seeds For Weight Loss

 While chia seeds are moderately high in calories, thanks to their healthy omega-3 fatty acids, their fiber content makes them a welcome addition to weight-loss diets.
-We’re not going to tell you that chia seeds are the secret to quick and easy weight loss because let’s be honest: no single food, not even one as nutritious as chia seeds, can make or break your weight loss efforts on its own.
+We’re not going to tell you that chia seeds are the secret to quick and easy weight loss.
+Let’s be honest: no single food, not even one as nutritious as chia seeds, can make or break your weight loss efforts on its own.

 The modern Western diet is generally devoid of quality fiber.
 Therefore, our colon begins to back up and become lined with gunk due to poor food choices and poor digestion.
 Chia seeds are a great addition to re-establish regularity, cleanse your system, and aid in faster digestion and weight loss.
-Please note: it is best not to attempt too many colon cleanse methods at once.
-If using other supplements or methods, start with only a single serving of chia seeds per day.
+Please note: do not attempt too many colon cleanse methods at once.
+If using other supplements/methods, start with only a single serving of chia seeds per day.

-As mentioned, chia seeds are packed with both soluble and insoluble fiber.
+As mentioned, chia seeds contain both soluble and insoluble fiber.
 It’s the insoluble fiber that aids in curing constipation.
 Soluble fiber helps bind fecal contents in your gut that can reduce cholesterol.
-Insoluble fiber helps you have regular bowel movements.
+Insoluble fiber helps you have regular bowel movements, which is great for your digestion.
 The recommended ratio of insoluble fiber to soluble fiber is 3 to 1, and chia seeds have an even mixture of both soluble and insoluble fiber.

-Insoluble fiber is the fiber found in foods such as wheat bran, vegetables, and whole grains.
-It adds bulk to the stool and helps food pass more quickly through the stomach and intestines.
-When chia seeds absorb water, they take on a gel-like consistency, which may help with optimal stool formation – in other words, keeping stools more moist and easy to pass.
+Wheat bran, vegetables, and whole grains all have insoluble fiber.
+This type of fiber adds bulk to the stool and helps food pass more quickly through the stomach and intestines.
+When chia seeds absorb water, they take on a gel-like consistency, which may help with optimal stool formation -- in other words, keeping stools more moist and easy to pass.

 — HealthRanger (@HealthRanger) December 4, 2016